-If you’re visiting Walt Disney World in the fall (or at the end of summer this year!) then chances are, you’re planning on hitting Mickey’s Not So Scary Halloween Party.
+If you’re visiting Walt Disney World in the fall (or in the middle of summer this year!) then chances are, you’re planning on hitting Mickey’s Not So Scary Halloween Party.
 The highlight of the Halloween season for guests and locals alike, the party is the perfect way to celebrate.
 You can dress up as your favorite character, go trick or treating for bagfuls of candy, watch an amazing Halloween show and one of the finest parades on property, and spend a night of fun at the Magic Kingdom with shorter waits for rides and the opportunity to meet some amazing rare characters.
 All in all, a fabulous time!
-The party runs from 7pm until midnight select nights in September and October (this year a couple of dates in August were added, as well as a date on November 1st) and with the late hour, attending the party with young kids can be difficult.
+The party runs from 7pm until midnight select nights in August (17, 24, 28 & 31), September (3, 7, 9, 11, 14, 16, 18, 21, 23, 25, 28 & 30) and October (2, 4, 5, 8, 9, 11, 12, 14, 16, 18, 19, 21, 23, 25, 26, 28, 30 & 31) and with the late hour, attending the party with young kids can be difficult.
 I’ve navigated this party with a toddler and a preschooler, and have learned a thing or two about what to do (and what not to do!) so that the whole family, including the little ones, have a great time.
 Read through these tips on visiting Mickey’s Not So Scary Halloween Party with young kids.

 Disclaimer: this post contains affiliate links, which means that if you purchase an item after clicking on the link, I will receive a small commission from the sale.
 This is at no extra cost to you, and as always, all opinions and recommendations are my own.